barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 ```

 Now what we have to do is force the creation of that constant inside the
 function.
-But we can't just use another `const` item to do that inside the function
+But we can't just use another `const` item to do that
 because that would, again, not allow us to access the types `T` and `U` for the
 reasons stated above.
 However, we _can_ do it in a context that is not `const`
 evaluated and whose only purpose is to force the [monomorphization](https://en.wikipedia.org/wiki/Monomorphization)